MSCHF/aws-ec2-node-npm-setup/README.md

 ## Installing git

-Simply run `sudo yum install git`.
+If you're on Amazon Linux simply run `sudo yum install git`.
+If you're on Ubuntu just type `git` to see if it is installed.
+If it isn't, type `sudo apt-get install git`.

 ## Caching Git credentials